-- i. the same element is used in a different way and/or context in the two models, hence one or more "details" are added/removed. - ii. a single element in one model is subdivided into several "subelements" in the other model.
+- (i) the same element is used in a different way and/or context in the two models, hence one or more "details" are added/removed; - (ii) a single element in one model is subdivided in several "sub-elements" in the other model;

-In more detail, looking at the primary elements of the two models, SAPPhIRE, misses to explicitly define Structure.
-It is worth noting that this is the consequence of the relative nature of Behavior in SAPPhIRE, defined as the link between Function and Structure (Chakrabarti et al., 2005).
-This means that, depending on what is taken as Structure and Function, the concept of Behavior may change in the "original" SAPPHiRE model.
-Nevertheless, in order to make the comparison between the two DANE and SAPPHIRE clearer, the correspondences defined by Chakrabarti some year later (Srinivasan et al., 2012) are adopted hereafter.
+More in detail, looking at the primary elements of the two models, SAPPhIRE, misses to explicitly define Structure.
+It is worth noting that this is the consequence of the relative nature of Behaviour in SAPPhIRE, defined as the link between Function and Structure (Chakrabarti et al., 2005).
+This means that, depending on what is taken as Structure and Function, the concept of Behaviour may change in the "original" SAPPHIRE model.
+Nevertheless, in order to make the comparison between the two DANE and SAPPhIRE clearer, the correspondences defined by Chakrabarti some year later (Srinivasan, Chakrabarti, & Lindemann, 2012) are adopted hereafter.
 The authors also state that "Structure is described by the elements and interfaces of which the system and its immediate, interacting environment are made" (Chakrabarti et al., 2005).
-In order to find a correspondence of this definition within the DANE model, it is possible to refer to the terms "element," "interface," and "environment."
+In order to find a correspondence of this definition within the DANE model, it is possible to refer to the terms "element", "interface" and "environment".
 Indeed, the definition of "interface" does not resemble any term of the DANE model.
-On the other hand, it is possible to recognize a certain degree of overlap the meaning of the terms "element" (DANE) and between "physical component" (SAPPhIRE).
-It is also worth remembering that the definition of Organ proposed in previous papers (Baldussu, Cascini, Rosa, & Rovida, 2012) explicitly refers to the structural aspect.
+On the other hand, it is possible to recognize a certain degree of overlap between the meaning of the terms "element" (DANE) and "physical component" (SAPPhIRE).
+It is also worth remembering that the definition of Organ proposed in previous papers (Baldussu et al., 2012) explicitly refers to the structural aspect.

-Comparing the definition of Function (DANE), it can be concluded that the pre- and postconditions can be described by means of the first and last system states (assuming that in function description, only initial and final states are considered) and that Input is a particular "element" of the initial state, essential for the process.
+Comparing the definition of Function (DANE), it can be concluded that the pre- and postconditions can be described by means of the first and last system states (assuming that in function description only initial and final states are considered) and that Input is a particular "element" of the initial state, essential for the process.
 The Action is the comprehensive interpretation of system transition from initial to final state.

-Analyzing Behavior's meaning in DANE, a partial correspondence between Behavior (DANE) and Physical Phenomenon (SAPPhIRE) has been recognized: a Physical Phenomenon ("an interaction between the system and its environment") can be used to describe the behavior of the system.
-It seems reasonable to recognize also a partial correspondence between Effect and Behavior, because Effect is the abstract Principle of Nature that embodies in a specific physical phenomenon.
+Analysing Behaviour's meaning in DANE, a partial correspondence between Behaviour (DANE) and Physical Phenomenon (SAPPhIRE) has been recognized: a Physical Phenomenon ("an interaction between the system and its environment") can be used to describe the behaviour of the system.
+It seems reasonable to recognize also a partial correspondence between Effect and Behaviour, since Effect is the abstract Principle of Nature that embodies in a specific physical phenomenon.

-In order to assess this comparison, Tables 6-8 show the definitions of the DANE and SAPPhIRE primary elements for which a partial correspondence has been recognized.
-It is worth noting that these correspondences are in agreement with Srinivasan et al. (2012).
+In order to assess this comparison, Tables 6, 7 and 8 show side by side the definitions of the DANE and SAPPhIRE primary elements for which a partial correspondence has been recognized.
+It is worth noting that these correspondences are in agreement with (Srinivasan et al., 2012).

 Furthermore, in DANE, even if the definition of "Structure" does not contain any reference to properties, an object description is associated to each element of the structure in its practical implementation.
-This description is where the properties of objects are stored: "These are the properties associated with the objects in the states found in the behavior diagram.
-Objects can have parent and child hierarchical relationships allowing property inheritance" (Design & Intelligence Laboratory - Georgia Tech, 2011), even
+This description is where the properties of objects are stored: "These are the properties associated with the objects in the states found in the behaviour diagram.
+Objects can have parent and child hierarchical relationships allowing property inheritance" (Design & Intelligence